drchachere/drchachere/README.md

 ## Greetings!

 Welcome to my GitHub page!
-I am in the process of transisting careers to become a data scientist, and am currently preparing for the Designing and Implementing a Data Science Solution on Azure certification (DP-100).
+I am in the process of transisting careers to become a data scientist, and I recently became Microsoft Certified as a Azure Data Scientist Associate.
+I am currently studying for the AWS Cloud Practitioner certification.

 I have included projects written in Python and R.  Two of my best projects are: